ibm-cloud-docs/vpc/vpc-security.md

 {: #end-to-end-encryption}

 Although {{site.data.keyword.vpc_short}} doesn't provide end-to-end encryption, it allows for it.
 For example, if you have a secure endpoint on a virtual server instance (such as an HTTPS server on port 443), you can attach a floating IP to that instance, and then your connection is end-to-end encrypted from the client to the server on port 443.
 Nothing in the path forces a decryption.
 However, if you use an insecure protocol such as HTTP on port 80, your data is not encrypted from end to end.

+If your application requires end-to-end encryption, then it is *your* responsibility to ensure that your connection is encrypted end-to-end.
+{:important}